 - USAGov Who Can and Who Can't Vote

 - Contact info:

 Who Should Attend

-This webinar is intended for public library staff with limited or no prior knowledge of issues around voter education.
+This on-demand webinar is intended for public library staff with limited or no prior knowledge of issues around voter education.

 Haley Samuelson is reference librarian at the Cook Memorial Public Library District serving Lake County, IL.
 With more than 15 years’ experience in libraries, Haley has worked with library patrons of all ages in Illinois and Iowa.
 She also has experience working in at-risk neighborhoods on Chicago’s West Side.
 Since 2016, she has enjoyed marrying her background in politics with the information needs of her community.

 Nate Gass is webmaster and emerging technology librarian at the Cook Memorial Public Library District serving Lake County, IL.
 In addition to maintaining the library's website, he has eight years’ experience teaching computer classes and technology topics in the public library.
 Nate also hosts and produces the Cook Memorial Public Library Podcast (https://cooklib.org/podcast) and is a member of the library's social media team.

 This on-demand webinar is free and available 24/7 for your viewing convenience.